Selvakumar4You/openshift-3june-2024/Day1/README.md

 oc create deployment nginx --image=nginx:latest
 ```

-Listing the deployments within your project
+Listing the deployments within your project.
 ```
 oc get deployments
 oc get deployment
 oc get deploy
 ```

-Listing the replicasets with within your project
+Listing the replicasets with within your project.
 ```
 oc get replicasets
 oc get replicaset
 oc get rs
 ```

-Listing the pods
+Listing the pods.
+Pod is one of the resource types supported by Kubernertes/Openshift.
+Within Pod, nginx container will be running.
 ```
 oc get pods
 oc get pod